Ishaan35/Unity3D-Mario-Kart-Racing-Game/README.md

 Welcome to my open-source 3D kart racing game, created using C#, the .NET Framework, and Unity3D.
 This project remains popular with an active community on both GitHub and my YouTube Channel: Ishaan35.

 I started this as a way to gain experience with C#, and learn what it is like to manage a large project.
-It took off when early videos gained traction, and the project has grown as I continued to work on it for over two years, with 850 YouTube subscribers.
+It took off when early videos gained traction, and the project has grown with positive community feedback, as I continued to work on it for over two years while gaining over 850 YouTube subscribers.

 I also decided to create this game as I couldn't find any open-source kart racing games that utilize similar physics to the very popular kart racing game, Mario Kart 8, and I wanted to change that with a challenge for myself.